 By clicking on any point on a weather route we get detail for that point on the weather route.

 At the top of the screen, click on Tables, this has detailed data of our weather routes for all models.
 We have Graphs.
 Wind.
 Summary.
 Route.
-Swell.
-And Current.
-We also have the export function which allows us to export the weather route in 2 digital formats to be used in Navigation software, we can also print the details of the route.
+Wave.
+Atmosphere And Current.
+We also have the export function which allows us to export the weather route in several digital formats to be used in Navigation software.

 See below the wind angles we use to define upwind/reaching/downwind.